AnnemijnD/project/STYLE.md

        }
  ```

-## Statement rules (javascript)
+## Statement rules (javascript & D3)
 * Always end simple statement with semicolons
 * Put the opening bracket at the end of the first line.
 * Use one space before the opening bracket.
 * Put the closing bracket on a new line, without leading spaces.
+        <tab></tab>example: see code block in "code identation"
 * Do not end a complex statement with a semicolon.
+* Each method on its own indented line: